maxleee/personal-site/posts/1-events.md

     <figcaption>Visual design exploration for event detail pages.</figcaption>
 </figure>

-Once I found a solid direction with the visual design, I validated the designs with internal resources and built a prototype we could use to do usability testing with a group of 14 users, half general population and half Medicare age.
+Once I found a solid direction with the visual design, I validated the designs with internal resources.
+Through this process we discovered that prospective meetings would require a unique experience from member meetings that didn't include an event detail page.
+We focused on these prospective meetings and built a prototype we could use to do usability testing with a group of 14 users, half general population and half Medicare age.
 With this usability test we wanted to gauge how easy users found the experience, and if they felt anything was missing.

 [View the final prototype](https://www.figma.com/proto/0NFadUq7ur4bSK12LBOUQt/Medicare-Events-Prototype?page-id=0%3A1&node-id=0-2169&node-type=FRAME&viewport=905%2C487%2C0.22&t=gDWQkw29nQbsVFUS-1&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=0%3A2169)